Ann Li

 Enlist the help of others and collaborate to visualize the impacts of collective action

 Since the Arctic exhibit serves as the only entry point to an adjacent exhibit, visitors often confuse the two as a single exhibit, resulting in muddied takeaways and disconnected experiences.
-This interaction establishes continuity throughout the Arctic exhibit, reinforces boundaries and distinguishes the exhibit from the neighboring hall, and motivates visitors to explore the entirety of the Polar exhibit before leaving the space.
+This interaction establishes continuity throughout the Arctic exhibit, reinforces boundaries, and distinguishes the exhibit from the neighboring hall, motivating visitors to explore the entirety of the exhibit before leaving the space.

 Public live demo showcase

-This interaction brings attention back down to a smaller-scale, tactile level.
-Making use of previously blank space surrounding the diorama platforms, digital screens couple with physical icebergs embedded with speakers.
 Visitors are invited to discover the diversity of Arctic wildlife, often hidden under the ice.
-By moving the icebergs aside to reveal what is underneath, visitors engage with the environment to hear narratives about the species that call the Arctic their home.
+By moving the ice floes aside to reveal what is underneath, visitors actively engage with the exhibit to hear narratives about the species that call the Arctic their home.

 Investigate tactile icebergs